The 4 Sections of Zion National Park: What to Know Before You Go

 Location & Access: Zion Canyon is the most famous and most visited section of the park.
 It’s accessed through the town of Springdale, Utah, via the South Entrance or through the east side, driving the scenic Zion-Mount Carmel Highway (Highway 9).
 From March through late fall, access is primarily via the Zion Canyon Shuttle.
 Check current shuttle schedules here.

 What Makes It Unique: This is the heart of Zion and what most people imagine: towering sandstone walls, lush hanging gardens, and the Virgin River winding through the canyon floor.
 It’s home to Zion’s most iconic views and trails, but also the largest crowds.
-While it makes up less than 15% of the park, it is estimated this is where 70-80% of visitors go.
+While it makes up less than 15% of the park, it is estimated that this is where 70-80% of visitors go.

 Popular Hikes: